SimphiweTebe/graphql-server/README.md

 A graphQL server that uses the Starwars API as datasource to fetch characters.

-## Running the backend
+## Running and building the backend

-- 1. Clone the repository
+- Clone the repository
-- 2. Install packages via yarn or npm.
+- Install packages via yarn or npm.
-- 3. Run the local server: run `yarn dev` or `npm run dev`
+- Run the local server: run `yarn dev` or `npm run dev`
-- 4. Build for production: run `yarn build` or `npm run build`
+- Build for production: run `yarn build` or `npm run build`